Last Updated on: 9th October 2023, 01:36 pm

 What’s The Oldest Hermit Crab on Record?

-The oldest hermit crab in the world lived to the impressive age of 44 before dying in 2021.
-The hermit crab, named Jonathan Livingstone, lived in the Shell Point Retirement Community in Fort Myers, FL.
+The oldest hermit crab in the world reached the age of 44 before dying in 2021.
+The hermit crab, Jonathan Livingstone, lived in the Shell Point Retirement Community in Fort Myers, FL.

-Jonathan Livingston was purchased from a seafront gift store in Delaware in 1976 and flourished in captivity.
-His long life was due to excellent care, with owner Carol Ann Ormes becoming a celebrity in the world of hermit crab ownership due to her intuitive understanding of what these animals need to flourish.
+Jonathan Livingston was bought from a seafront gift store in Delaware in 1976 and flourished in captivity.
+His long life was due to excellent care provided by Carol Ann Ormes.

-Jonathan Livingstone enjoyed the company of a conspecific named Crab Kate for 35 years, so his long life wasn’t by chance.
-Carol Ann Ormes’s efforts show that hermit crabs can live for decades in captivity.
+Jonathan Livingstone enjoyed the company of Crab Kate for 35 years, so his long life wasn’t coincidental.

-Hermit crabs can live around 30 years in the wild if they avoid the many and varied pitfalls found in nature.
-Some can live longer, like Jonathan Livingston (mentioned above).
+Hermit crabs can live around 30 years in the wild if they avoid nature’s many and varied pitfalls.

-As a rule, the bigger a hermit crab is, the longer it’s likely to survive in the wild.
-A study in PLoS One found that hermit crabs with a larger body mass were more likely to survive into adulthood.
+The bigger a hermit crab is, the longer it’s likely to survive in the wild.
+A study in PLoS One found that hermit crabs with a larger body mass were more likely to reach adulthood.

-Besides old age and nature taking its course, what kills wild hermit crabs?
-There are four primary causes of hermit crab death in the wild:
+Besides old age, what kills wild hermit crabs?
+Here are the causes of hermit crab death in the wild:

 Marine hermit crabs, in particular, are constantly exposed to danger.
 Many species of fish feast on hermit crabs, as well as octopi.